 It's now been followed by the Garmin Venu 2 – an even more capable watch that we found hard to fault in our tests – but the original Venu is still an excellent option, particularly if the newer watch is outside your budget.

-Garmin might be known for active wristwear, but its sports watches have been edging ever closer to smartwatch territory.
+Garmin might be known for active wristwear, but its fitness trackers and running watches have been edging ever closer to smartwatch territory.
 Take the Garmin Vivoactive 4: with smart notifications, offline music, Garmin Pay and app support, the multi-sport ticker was just a few stops short of a fully blown smartwatch.

 The Garmin Venu aims to complete that evolution with the addition of an unmissable AMOLED touchscreen.
-Sharp, vibrant and a first for Garmin, the distinctive display tips the Venu firmly into smartwatch territory.
+Sharp and vibrant, the distinctive display tips the Venu firmly into smartwatch territory.
 And, as you’d expect, it’s backed up by decent battery life and a full compliment of fitness features.

 Garmin Venu price and release date

 The Garmin Venu was unveiled in September 2019 and is available to buy now.
-It ships in four different colour schemes: Granite Blue with Silver Hardware, Black with slate hardware, light sand with rose gold hardware, and black with gold hardware.
-In the US and Australia, all versions cost $349.99 / AU$649.
+It ships in four different color schemes: Granite Blue with Silver Hardware, Black with slate hardware, light sand with rose gold hardware, and black with gold hardware.

 - Case measures 43.2 x 43.2 x 12.4 mm